kanyu/CS61AS/README.md

 # CS61AS
-My attempt at many of the homework problems and projects from Berkeley's CS 61AS, which is all available online.
+My attempt at some of the homework problems and projects from Berkeley's CS 61AS, which is all available online.

 Course website: http://berkeley-cs61as.github.io/